 Police must allow you to view the audio visual record and you are able to obtain a copy of the audio record part of it, but not the visual part.
 You are able to obtain and listen to an audio record of interview [see s 74D(4) Summary Offences Act 1953 (SA)].

-Under the Summary Offences Regulations 2016 (SA) a person who is to be interviewed may be taken to have complex communication needs if the person has significant difficulty in communicating effectively with the interviewer, whether the communication difficulty is temporary or permanent and whether caused by disability, illness or injury.
-However this does not include if the temporary illness is due to intoxication [reg 18(2)].
+Under the Summary Offences Regulations 2016 (SA) a person has complex communication needs if they have significant difficulty in communicating effectively with the interviewer, whether the communication difficulty is temporary or permanent and whether caused by disability, illness or injury.
+Intoxication, however, is not defined as a complex communication difficulty [reg 18(2)].

-If an investigating officer wants to interview a suspect who they believe may have complex communication needs, the officer must make the following arrangements as relevant:
+If an investigating officer intends to interview a suspect who they believe may have complex communication needs, the officer must make the following arrangements as relevant:

 - for the suspect to be accompanied during the interview by a person who is a prescribed communication assistant;